edibotopic/edibotopic-website/content/blog/2023-10-30-spatial-programming.md

 In this way all descriptions of space can be reduced to the idea of connection.
+Likewise, in SandPond complex spatial visualisations are generated from simple rules.

 Spatial logics are like spatial programming languages in that they attempt to encode the concept of spaces in symbols.
-Yet unlike spatial programming languages, spatial logics emphasise symbolic rather than iconic representations.
+Unlike spatial programming languages, however, spatial logics emphasise symbolic rather than iconic representations.
 The formulas $xCy$, $zDCk$ and $jPi$ are just strings of characters.
 They each represent different topological spaces
 (x connected to y, z is disconnected from y, j is part of i) but